“All the world’s a stage” at Franklin High School in Livonia

 Franklin High School’s auditorium is only one part of the bond projects planned for this year.
 Area elementary schools, upper elementary schools, and middle schools will receive upgrades starting this summer.
 In addition, groundbreaking for Stevenson High School’s new performing arts center will occur this July.

-Plante Moran Cresa has a long history of helping school districts successfully complete their capital improvement projects.
+Plante Moran Realpoint has a long history of helping school districts successfully complete their capital improvement projects.
 We would be glad to help yours as well.
 Contact one of our staff members today.